SIMONEDEREGGI/simonedereggi.github.io/_pages/publications.md

 author_profile: true
 ---

+Hi there, I am glad you are interested in my research.
+Unfortunately, some of these papers are not available in open access.
+Nevertheless, if you are interested in one of these, do no hesitate to contact me.

 ### Preprints

 - S. De Reggi, S. Guo, M. Iannelli, A. Pugliese, X. Tian, ``Bifurcation analysis for a size-structured predator-prey model with self-regulation and resource-dependent growth rates'', 2026, submitted for publication.